Return to Index

 - Coming home late from a routine walk around the neighborhood

-- Attempting to do previous routines, like going to work or attempting to go home
+- Attempting to do previous routines, like going to work or attempting to go home to a previous location

 - Moving around a lot, acting restless